-- Contribute to the global goal of zero new HIV infection in newborns.
+- Contribute to the global goal of zero new HIV infections in newborns.

 - Education and inform populations on disease control measures.

 - Working with community partners to end practices that contribute to the spread of disease.

 At International Medical Corps, disease control is at the forefront of our work.
-Whether responding to the refugee crisis in and around Syria or the earthquake in Haiti, it is always a priority.
+Whether responding to the refugee crisis in and around Syria or earthquakes in Nepal or Haiti, it is always a priority.
 With the West African Ebola outbreaks of 2014–2016, for example, our disease control strategies were put to the test.
 As one of the few NGOs to treat patients who contracted the Ebola virus, we employed a staff of 1,500 in five separate treatment units who cared for more than 460 Ebola-positive patients.
 In addition, we screened nearly 400,000 people for Ebola at some 30 screening-and-referral centers.
 We also trained local organizations and community residents about how to combat Ebola and detect future outbreaks.
-After the epidemic, International Medical Corps remained to provide further health and psychosocial support, and to help strengthen health systems to prevent further epidemics.
+After the epidemic was over, International Medical Corps remained, providing further health and psychosocial support, and helping to strengthen health systems to prevent further epidemics.

 More than half of adult refugees have a chronic non-communicable disease

 We maintain a strong program to counter neglected tropical diseases, such as African sleeping sickness (human African trypanosomiasis), river blindness (onchocerciasis), and Guinea worm (dracunculiasis)